 Although I am not an archaeologist myself, I have a live interest in this field of study (I come from a philosophy of science background).
 In my reading, I find that many researchers still operate in the modernist frame of mind - trying to establish certain "truths".
 It seems that a debris of positivism is still silently present in their midst.
 This brings the question to mind: What type of science is archaeology? and what is the limits of its reach?
 Although there are many good articles by philosophers of archaeology that focus on these matters, these philosophers can obviously not remove themselves from the scientific "paradigm" of which they are part (Kuhn 1962).
 This could easily result in a tempered criticism, where the (unconscious) objective is to defend the basic tenability of the status quo.
 I recognize that my own critique is just another perspective, but I believe that it could be of value as an external critique of archaeology as a science.

 During the modern epoch, and even today, many researchers view deductive and inductive methods as tools that would eventually establish what reality is like.
-Many researchers held to the correspondence theory of truth and believe that with better and better models, the essence of reality will eventually be laid bare.
+Many researchers held to the correspondence theory of truth and believed that with better and better models, the essence of reality will eventually be laid bare.
 This optimism was punctured when physicists came up with two different theories describing the same reality, namely Einstein's general gravitational theory and quantum physics.
 Although both theories could in a remarkable way predict the correct outcome, they describe reality very differently (Pine 2006).
-One could view these as complimentary theories modelling the same reality.
-But this imply that, although reality exists, we do not know - and would probably never know - what it truly is like.
-There is absolutely no way to establish whether any model describes reality as it really is - the best we can hope for is that models provide reliable results when tested against reality.
+One could view these as complementary theories modelling the same reality.
+But this implies that, although reality exists, we do not know - and would probably never know - what it truly is like.
+There is absolutely no way to establish whether any model describes reality as it really is.
 A similar situation exists in the social sciences, where the two complementary theories of behaviorism and psychoanalysis are used to describe the complex reality of human behavior.

 Some archaeologists are quite straightforward in their assessment of this problem.
 David Anthony, for example, writes the following about the tendency to prefer models of trade or emulation over migration: "Migration has been demonized and has mystified Western archaeologists since the rise of ‘New Archaeology’ in the late 1960’s… Several writers have noted that the rise and fall of the popularity of migration and diffusion in western archaeology seems closely linked to the prevailing milieu in politics, national interests and intellectual trends” (Anthony 1997:21).
 It seems that we can conclude that it is not only "scientific study" that decides which model is accepted; things like political correctness, national interests and what is trending, play an important role.
 One can hope that the incorporation of other disciplines like genetic studies will eventually lead to more substantial results, but the applicability thereof is often restricted by the lack of relevant data.